ara3d/ara3d/README.md

 Q: Some projects can't be found.

 > A : It is normal that projects in "private" can't be found.
-You might not have recursively all submodules.
+You also might not have recursively all submodules.
 See the top of the README.md.

 Q: Why so many projects?

-> A : Small projects that do one thing and do it well (and are reliable, tested, and simple), are easier to reuse, making us more productive in the long run.
+> A : Small projects that do one thing and do it well (and are reliable, tested, and simple), are easier to understand, test, and reuse, making us more productive.

 Q: Why use submodules?